Search and rescue in the United States: State organizations

 Virginia benefits from a state-coordinated system of training and response under the Virginia Department of Emergency Management (VDEM).
 Under Title 44 of the Code of Virginia, VDEM develops and maintains the Commonwealth of Virginia Emergency Operations Plan (COVEOP) that includes the ESF-9 Annex for Search and Rescue.
 Similar to the federal version of ESF-9 under the National Response Framework (NRF), VDEM divides SAR into four primary elements.
-While VDEM functions as the lead for ESF-9, many agencies, departments, and volunteer organizations routinely responds to and supports SAR operations in the Commonwealth of Virginia.
+While VDEM functions as the lead for ESF-9, many agencies, departments, and volunteer organizations routinely respond to and support SAR operations in the Commonwealth of Virginia.